AndersDeath/diary2/000-current.md

 We finally were in Botanic garden.
 It is nice place but it's not so atmospheric I would say.
 If you ask me to rate all botanic gardens I were inside I would place Yerevan's one to the first place, Saint-Petersburg's one to the second, and the Berlin's Botanic garthe I place to third.
 It was nice but not so phantastic or atmospheric.
 Yea.
 But I am really glad to visit it finally.
 Besides that we were walking today and had a lot of calm, nice moments.

 # 15 Juli - Montag - Berlin - 662 Tag der Einwanderung - Warm Sunny

+One of the most important things in my life is to have a schedule.
+I